huaminghuangtw/Second-Brain/My-Evergreen-Notes/happiness.md

 1. Change your situation.
 2. Change the way you look at it.

+You always have 3 options in any circumstance/situation in life — that is:
+- You can change it.
+- You can accept it.
+- You can leave it.
+*But the worst option is sitting around, wishing you would change it but not changing it, or wishing you would leave it but not leaving and not accepting it.
+This is the struggle that is responsible for most of our misery, anger, and unhappiness.*

 [比較]
 - Visible metrics &rarr; e.g., money
 - Hidden metrics &rarr; e.g., time with family, peace of mind